Use Unified Analytics to Analyze Performance of Your Care Operations

 ,Pending

 ), within a specific time range.
-This attribution type highlights situations where cases require additional attention after they have been resolved and provides visibility into recurring issues or rework demands.Resolved at
+This attribution type highlights situations where cases require additional attention after they have been resolved and provides visibility into recurring issues or rework demands.Snapshot

 This attribution type provides a static view of data at the end of a specific time range or time intervals (hour, day, week, month) for widgets displaying trends in time.
 It disregards when Care cases were created, reopened, or resolved, offering a "moment-in-time" perspective, which is particularly valuable for identifying trends, auditing, and maintaining a consistent historical record.